-Tertiary students who hold the Study Permit are allowed to work for not more than 20 hours per week on a part-time basis.
-The Study Permit is usually valid only for the duration of your studies.
+Tertiary students who hold the Study Visa are allowed to work for not more than 20 hours per week on a part-time basis.
+The Study Visa is usually valid only for the duration of your studies.

-Students who are studying on a correspondence basis, without actually attending a venue in South Africa, cannot qualify for the Study Permit, even if the institution is based in South Africa.
-There are no circumstances under which you may apply for Permanent Residence on the basis of holding the Study Permit.
+Students who are studying on a correspondence basis, without actually attending a venue in South Africa, cannot qualify for the Study Visa, even if the institution is based in South Africa.
+There are no circumstances under which you may apply for Permanent Residence on the basis of holding the Study Visa.

 Academic sabbatical and research

-In cases where an individual wishes to conduct research in South Africa, or take an academic sabbatical, they need to apply for an Extended Visitor’s Permit.
-This permit is valid for a maximum period of three years, and the applicant needs to meet the following requirements.
+In cases where an individual wishes to conduct research in South Africa, or take an academic sabbatical, they need to apply for an Extended Visitor’s Visa.
+This visa is valid for a maximum period of three years, and the applicant needs to meet a number of requirements.
 They must show proof that they are able to support themselves financially for the period of their stay in South Africa, or that they have an adequate sponsor.
 They should also provide some indication as to the nature of their proposed activity in the country, as well as documentary support from any organisation in South Africa with which they are affiliated.